 These water-efficient shower heads use considerably less water than traditional ones, come in a variety of styles and don’t compromise on the water pressure.
-This means you’ll be doing both the environment and your wallet a favour.
+This means that with water saving shower heads, you’ll be doing both the environment and your wallet a favour.

 While most of these shower heads don’t sacrifice your water pressure, especially water saving types might make your showering experience less satisfying and make it more difficult to wash away the suds.
-They’re also more costly to purchase upfront, but you’ll be saving in the long run.
+They’re also more costly to purchase upfront than traditional shower heads, but you’ll be saving in the long run.

 Pros: Reduces your water bill and household water usage, available in a range of different styles.

 If you’re after the most luxurious showering experience for your bathroom, you need a panel shower head.
 These come with all the bells and whistles you could ever want for a shower.
 Temperature control, spray pattern settings and LED lighting is just the beginning.

 Panel shower heads typically come with an overhead shower as well as a handheld type too!
 This means you get the best of both worlds for water pressure and relaxing rain showers.